 The question of costs

-At present and until the simple use of a production process, the use of HMF is held back by its high production costs: bio-plastics are more expensive than the corresponding materials derived from petroleum.
+At present and up to the simple use of a production process, the use of HMF is held back by its high production costs: bio-plastics are more expensive than the corresponding materials derived from petroleum.

 There is a strong demand for sustainable alternatives.
-The question at this point is: how competitive can they be compared to petroleum products, and how can we help them compete?
+The question at this point is: how competitive can they be against petroleum products, and how can we help them compete?